Find an Investigator

 CTN Investigators are able to access Network expertise and resources, including concept and protocol developmental assistance, communication support, and mentoring.

 Dr. Aslam Anis is the National Director of the CTN.
-He is also a professor at the School of Population and Public Health at the University of British Columbia, the Director of the Centre for Health Evaluation and Outcome Sciences, and a senior scientist at Arthritis Research Canada.
+He is also a professor at the School of Population and Public Health at the University of British Columbia, the Director of the Centre for Advancing Health Outcomes, and a senior scientist at Arthritis Research Canada.
 In 2011, Dr. Anis was inducted as a Fellow of the Canadian Academy of Health Sciences.

 Anis completed his BSS (Honours) in Economics at the University of Dhaka in Bangladesh (1981) and his MA and PhD in Economics at Carleton University in Ottawa (1983, 1990).
 He joined the faculty of the University of British Columbia Faculty of Medicine, School of Population and Public Health (then called the Department of Health Care & Epidemiology) in 1995.
 He was appointed as a full professor in the School in 2005.
 From 2006 to 2009, Anis served as a member of the Canadian Institute for Health Research HIV/AIDS Research Advisory Committee, convened to provide recommendations to the Institute of Infection and Immunity on research priorities for HIV/AIDS.
 He also served on the Public Health Agency of Canada and CIHR Special Planning Committee to review the Federal Initiative on HIV/AIDS in Canada from 2006 to 2007.